Timeline of reactions to the 2020 Hong Kong national security law (March 2021): Rallies in the UK solidarity for 47 activists

 At least 3 cities in the United Kingdom held rallies in solidarity with 47 activists.
 The rally in London was held at Piccadilly Circus.The rally members waved the banner of Liberate Hong Kong, Revolution of Our Times, and some used the traditional instrument of the British Army Band to play Glory to Hong Kong.
 Ted Hui, former Legislative Council member who participated in the primary election of the pro-democracy party, attended the event.
 He felt very angry about the charges and was very emotionally troubled.
 It is hoped that it can further promote the implementation of sanctions by various countries.
 In the Piccadilly Gardens of Manchester, more than 100 people participated in the rally.
 Although the name of the rally has the word "sitting", most of the participants stood on the grass.
 Samson Chan, Hui's assistant, gave a speech.
 The reporter found that the participants were mainly "new immigrants" who entered the country through LOTR, while foreign students accounted for only a minority.
 In Reading, a city on the west side of London, participants gathered in silence and lined up in two rows on the street.
 As the UK was still lockdown, police officers arrived at the scene and asked the participants to leave immediately.
 Participants dispersed peacefully.

 Xia Baolong urges authorities to severely punish the activists

-Director of the Hong Kong and Macau Affairs Office Xia Baolong singled out three pro-democracy activists charged with the national security law, Joshua Wong, Jimmy Lai and Benny Tai, saying they were "extremely wicked" and "must be severely punished for their illegal actions."
+Director of the Hong Kong and Macau Affairs Office Xia Baolong singled out three pro-democracy activists charged under the national security law, Joshua Wong, Jimmy Lai and Benny Tai, saying they were "extremely wicked" and "must be severely punished for their illegal actions."
 Hong Kong Free Press enquired with the Department of Justice about the department's position on the remarks of Xia, given its statements that comments from third parties on ongoing court proceedings were inappropriate.
 The department pointed to the words "in accordance with the law" which Xia had added; it refused to elaborate on the significance of this comment in this context, and on the question of whether anyone else would be able to legally use the formulation of Xia.